afiniate/seresye/README.md

 We do this in the function *start* below:

     start () ->
-      eresye:start (relatives),
+      application:start(eresye) % Only if it is not already started eresye:start (relatives),
       lists:foreach (fun (X) ->
                          eresye:add_rule (relatives, {?MODULE, X})